 Every program relies upon a solid foundation of recipes.
 All our recipes are generated specifically for school kitchens, tested in cafeterias, and kid-approved.
 Each recipe is analyzed for the USDA meal components, and easily adjusted to fit any portion quantity.
 (Want to see the recipes in list form?
 Just click “View as Table” under the search bar.)

 Please note: we have scheduled software maintenance for the week of July 26, with possible downtime.
 Thank you for your patience!

-- Each recipe has been analyzed for the USDA meal components; that information can be found on the “Food Groups/Meal Patterns” tab.
+- Each recipe is analyzed for the USDA meal components; that information can be found on the “Food Groups/Meal Patterns” tab.

-- To scale the recipe, change the “Standard Yield” number and click the “Scale” button.
+- From each recipe page, you can scale the recipe, save as a pdf or Excel file, and view and save the nutrient analysis.
+To scale the recipe, change the “Standard Yield” number and click the “Scale” button.
 To return to the default standard batch size, click the “Reset” button.

-- Ingredient yield factors, where applicable, can be found at the top of the Recipe Instructions tab in “Pre-Preparation Instruction” fields where applicable.
+- Ingredient yield factors, where applicable, can be found at the top of the Recipe Instructions tab in “Pre-Preparation Instruction” fields.

-- The recipes are offered in their tested batch sizes.
-Although they are regularly used for meal counts in excess of 2,000, we recommend scaling batch sizes to be compatible with your equipment.
-Since seasonings are particularly affected by increased scaling, we suggest taste testing as you increase quantities.
+- Since seasonings are particularly affected by increased scaling, we suggest taste testing as you increase quantities.

 - We recommend that any recipe selected for use in your district be tested in your kitchens prior to adding to your menu to ensure that the methods and yields are compatible when prepared with your equipment.